CodeMathFusion

-In this part, we will take our understanding further by focusing on advanced simplification techniques for complex Boolean expressions and exploring the basics of combinational logic circuits.
-Let's briefly refresh the key Boolean Algebra laws that we will be using extensively:
+Welcome to Boolean Algebra!
+Starting from the basic operations (AND, OR, NOT) and the fundamental laws that govern them, this lesson takes your understanding further by focusing on advanced simplification techniques for complex Boolean expressions and exploring the basics of combinational logic circuits.

 • Commutative Laws: